aa25g15/ui-tech/README.md

   * You cannot access let and cost variables before they are declared, you will get ReferenceError

 ### Promises, callbacks, async, await
+* How does javascript figures out that a promise is resolved?
+* Promise chaining
+* Implement Promise.all

 ### Function call, bind, apply